 4. Students will be expected to complete an Honors Thesis with the assistance of a thesis advisor.
 The thesis culminates in an oral defense.
 Students must complete 6 credits of HESP Honors research (HESP469A and B) for the thesis.
 For students under CORE requirements, three of the HESP Honors research credits may be used to fulfill the CORE Advanced Studies requirement upon successful completion of the thesis defense.

-Please meet with the Undergraduate Advisor or Director of Honors program for more information on the HESP Honors program.
+Please meet with the Director of the HESP Honors program for more information on the HESP Honors program.

 Student Societies and Professional Organizations